 Producers From Jedburgh

-Born in the Borders is on the outskirts of the border town of Jedburgh.
+Formally known as Born in the Borders, Born in Scotland is on the outskirts of the border town of Jedburgh.
 The basis of the business is as a visitor centre which boasts a shop, restaurant, outdoor activities and a chance to explore some of the Scottish Borders beautiful, unspoilt countryside.

-Born in the Borders has its own brewery onsite where it creates a selection 7 different ales including the popular Foxy Blonde, an ale with floral and citrus flavours, perfect for this time of year.
+Born in Scotland has its own brewery onsite where it creates a selection 7 different ales including the popular Foxy Blonde, an ale with floral and citrus flavours, perfect for this time of year.